elliotclowes/learnt.me/Me/Things That Make Me Nostalgic.md

 **Note:** this page is very much in its infancy.

 - The sound of a mourning dove
-- Going to the 24 hour Asda to buy Call of Duty at midnight.
+- Going to the 24 hour Asda to buy the new Call of Duty at midnight.

 ### [[Top Gear]]